 Where we collect personal data

 The data we collect may have come from you directly (in person, by email or telephone), from our website (if you have submitted a form) or from a partner organisation (where required to manage incoming and outgoing volunteers).
+This can consist of information such as your name, organisation, email address, language preferences and postal address.

 When we dispose of your information, it will always be done so securely.